- Razor-sharp surgical steel edge

 Are Belt Buckle Knives Legal?

-Every state and every country has their own specific laws on knives.
-Be sure to check with your specific state regulations and laws, but here is general overview of Canadian and U.S Laws.
+Every state and every country has its own specific laws on knives.
+Be sure to check with your specific state regulations and laws, but here is a general overview of Canadian and U.S Laws.

 Illegal in Canada: Source